N3XT0R/WP-XPub/README.md

 - 🧵 Pre- and post-publish hooks for full customization
 - 📦 Composer-ready (PSR-4 autoloading, modern architecture)
 - 🐘 Built with PHP – no external API calls required, uses Monolog for local logging
+- 🔄 GitHub-based update mechanism with manual check and local changelog

 ---